Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 12. Use Supercharger only when necessary

-Low voltage chargers top the battery up at the speed of 7-40 miles per hour.
+Low voltage chargers top the battery up at 7-40 miles per hour.
 A v3 Tesla supercharger can achieve charging speeds of up to 1000 mi/hr.

 For optimal Lithium-ion battery health, it’s best to rely on high voltage DC chargers (like superchargers) only when you need them, like for long road trips.